nuxt/nuxt/examples/with-feathers/README.md

-# with-featherjs
+# with-feathers

-> Nuxt.js with FeatherJS
+> Nuxt.js with Feathers

 ## About